Best Affordable Neighborhoods in Charleston, SC

-Some of the cheapest neighborhoods in Charleston are Grand Bees, Magnolia Lakes, and Forest Lakes.
+Some of the cheapest neighborhoods in Charleston are Old Towne Acres, Ashley Park, and Marsh Cove.
 These neighborhoods offer some of the lowest rent prices in Charleston, making them ideal for renters on a budget.
-As of July 29, 2025, the average rent in Charleston is $1,812, which is 1% higher than last year.
+As of December 17, 2025, the average rent in Charleston is $1,787, which is 0.1% higher than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Grand Bees